timescale/docs/use-timescale/compression/manual-compression.md

 interval.
 For example, if your uncompressed chunk interval is one week, your `<time_interval>` of the compressed chunk could be two weeks, or six weeks, but not one month.

+NOTE: The default setting of `compress_orderby` is `'time ASC'` which causes chunks to re-compressed many times during rollup which can have a steep performance penalty.
+Set `timescaledb.compress_orderby = 'time ASC'` to avoid this penalty.

 [add_compression_policy]: /api/:currentVersion:/compression/add_compression_policy/